aws-samples/serverless-patterns/eventbridge-cloudwatch-cdk-java/README.md

 # Amazon EventBridge to Amazon CloudWatch

-This project contains a sample AWS CDK template to create an EventBridge Rule, as well as, a CloudWatch Logs Group.
-The EventBridge Rule publishes matched events to CloudWatch Logs.
-In this example, the rule filters for specific attributes in the event before sending to the CloudWatch Logs target.
+This project contains a sample AWS CDK template to create an EventBridge Rule and a CloudWatch Logs log group.
+The EventBridge Rule publishes matched events to the log group.
+In this example, the rule filters for specific attributes in the event before sending to the target.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-cloudwatch-cdk-java.